 Currently the Order does not apply to all people.
-Nothing in the Order applies to a person in control of a working assistance dog which has been trained to assist a person who has a disability.
+Nothing in the Order applies to a person in control of a working assistance dog which they rely on and has been trained to assist a person who has a disability by an appropriate registered charity.
 For the purposes of the Order, a "disability" means a condition that qualifies as a disability for the purposes of the Equality Act 2010.
 It is proposed that the same exemptions continue with the new Order to ensure that the restrictions placed on dog owners / handlers are reasonable and take into account conditions where it is not possible to comply.